PerceptronV/scierra/README.md

 ++> <esc>
 ```

-Live demo of the above program running in a terminal with Scierra.
+Demo of the above program running in a terminal with Scierra.

 ![Basic Scierra Demo](static/basic_demo.png "Scierra Basic Demo")